OWASP/Honeypot-Project/honeytraps/waf_elk/README.md

     ![](../screenshots/savedObj1.png)

-  - Click on Import and upload the export.json file as shown in below figure
+  - Click on Import and upload the export.ndjson file as shown in below figure

     ![](../screenshots/savedObj2.png)